Santa Monica College to UCLA

 Major Requirements

-Psychology (College of Letters and Science B.A.)
+Psychology (College of Letters and Science B.S.)
 Major Preparation

-Psychology (College of Letters and Science B.A.) at UCLA
+Psychology (College of Letters and Science B.S.) at UCLA

 Courses at Santa Monica College that satisfy UCLA's Psychology major preparation, verified via ASSIST.org.